whisk-ml/whisk/docs/troubleshooting.md

     $ whisk --log-file whisk.log create <project_name>
     ```
 2. Create a [GitHub issue](https://github.com/whisk-ml/whisk/issues/new) describing your problem.
 Provide the log file output in the issue.

+### Other errors

+Create a [GitHub issue](https://github.com/whisk-ml/whisk/issues/new) describing your problem.
+Please provide the following information about your computing environment in the issue:

+* whisk version (`pip show whisk`)
+* Operating system and version
+* Python version (`python --version`)